The best Chromebook offers a simplistic, clean and minimalistic operating system with killer performance and satisfactory battery life.

-Most of the time, Chromebooks are lightweight devices; Chrome OS sticks to the basics of providing favorite Google productivity apps with a few extras (unlike Windows operating systems that can be bloatware hell).
+Most of the time, these are lightweight devices; Chrome OS sticks to the basics of providing your favorite Google productivity apps with a few extras (unlike Windows operating systems that can be bloatware hell).
 If you need additional apps, you can download them from the Google Play store.
-Because many applications on Chrome OS operate using the cloud, this means more free space for your laptop and a speedier performance.
+Because many applications on Chrome OS operate using the cloud, this means more free space for your laptop and speedier performance.

 Do Chromebooks have good battery life?

 Chromebooks have very good battery life.
 On our own in-house Laptop Mag Battery test, on average, they last 10 hours.
 They will usually endure the eight hours that are necessary for a productive day at work or school.

 If you're a business looking for a secure laptop for your employees or an institution seeking student-friendly devices that are nearly immune to malware, Chromebooks are the way to go.
 Some even go as far as adding biometric authentication, like fingerprint scanners.

 One of the unique ways we test Chromebooks is by dropping the devices to test its durability.
 No, we're not kidding.
 Laptop Mag has its own in-house Chromebook drop test to measure how well they handle shocks.
 As Chromebooks are often used by on-the-go students and worker bees, it can be easy to have the device slip through one's fingers while shuffling from office to office or classroom to classroom.

 We also test for the Chromebooks' performance, battery life, screen brightness, multitasking muscle and more.